mem3nto0/PseudoDeC_RMaP/README.md

    after running "NN_prediction_fromlongread.py", a "Final_analysis.npz" file is created.
 The file contains the analysis of the files, which consists of the modification frequency on the reference positions.

+Pipeline to make more user friendly is still under devolpement and will be available in the next update.

 # Collaboration

 This work is a collaboration partnership with the group of Prof. Dr. Susanne Gerber, Uni Medical Center, Mainz. https://csg.uni-mainz.de/group-member/susanne-gerber/